 What’s more, a recent update to sponsored post content allows you to encourage users to visit your site or landing page instead of just engaging with your post.

-The good news is, sponsoring - also called boosting - a post on Facebook is extremely simple.
+So how do you create a sponsored post on Facebook?
+Sponsoring - also called boosting - a post on Facebook is actually very simple.
 We’ll help you do it in 9 simple steps:

 One method is not necessarily better than the other.
 A good approach, though, might be to post organically.
 You can then see which posts are naturally gaining traction with your intended audience and then boost the posts performing well to get more eyes on it.
 You can analyse how your organic posts are performing in the “Insights” – keep an eye on important metrics such as Reach and Engagement.